 Section 15 of this policy has information on how governors are supported to fulfil their role.

-5.4 The headteacher

-The headteacher is responsible for the implementation of this policy, including:
+5.4 The headteacher The headteacher is responsible for the implementation of this policy, including:

-- > Ensuring that staff (including temporary staff) and volunteers: - Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - > Communicating this policy to parents/carers when their child joins the school and via the school website - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - > Ensuring the relevant staffing ratios are met, where applicable
+Ensuring that staff (including temporary staff) and volunteers:

+- Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect Communicating this policy to parents/carers when their child joins the school and via the school website Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) Ensuring the relevant staffing ratios are met, where applicable Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this Children at grove Road School are taught about how to keep themselves and others safe, including online.
+To be effective, we present this information in an age-appropriate way.
+We are sensitive to the specific needs and vulnerabilities of individual children, including children who are victims of abuse and children with special educational needs.
+6. Confidentiality We will hold records in line with our records retention schedule.
-6. Confidentiality

-We will hold records in line with our records retention schedule.

 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing and uploaded to the School Safeguarding Software, or typed directly onto the Safeguarding software and saved.
 Non confidential records will be easily accessible and available.
 Confidential information and records will be held securely and only available to those who have a right or professional need to see them.
 Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left school.
 If a child for whom the school has, or had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separate from the pupil's main school file.
 In addition, if the concerns are significant or complex, and / or social services are involved, the DSL will speak directly to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.
 In order for us to make and hold effective informative records we try to ensure: